clementsan/medication_extraction/README.md

  - Use of Command Line Interface (CLI) via Typer library
  - Use of Mistral OCR and LLM models for data extraction
  - Use of OpenFDA database for external data validation
+ - Use of Arize Phoenix for LLM tracing

 ---
 ### Data science pipeline